Metaxal/towers/README.md

 You can end your turn prematurely by pressing the "End turn" button if you don't need to use all your move points.

-You can also resign a game by pressing the Resign button.
+You can also resign a game by pressing the "Resign" button.